 What Does Y=f(x) Stand For?

-To break it down to its components, let’s define each part of the formula:
+To break it down into its components, let’s define each part of the formula:

 - Y: the outcome or outcomes, result or results, that you want